grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 </CodeGroup>

 You can optionally [tag](/using-k6/tags-and-groups) any value for a custom metric.
-This can be useful when analyzing test results.
+You can use these tags to filter test results.

 <Blockquote mod="note" title="">